Scalar damping in cosmological phase transitions: Extracting the damping using WallGo

 For concreteness, we use the Standard Model with an unphysically small Higgs mass $m_H = 34 \, {\rm GeV}$, such that the phase transition is first order.
 To determine $\eta_\phi$ from {\tt WallGo}, we ensure that we are in the local limit by multiplying all collision terms by a a large factor $Q$, i.e. $ C \rightarrow Q C \equiv \hat{ C}_{Q}$.
 Since the obtained friction is inversely proportional to the collision terms, i.e. $ \Omega_{\delta,X} =Q \hat{ \Omega}_{\delta,X}^{Q}$, we obtain a friction term $\hat \eta^X_{\phi,Q}$ related to the real SM friction term as $\eta^X_\phi = Q \hat \eta^X_{\phi, Q}$.
 We choose $Q = 100$ and use a momentum basis size of $N = 11$, a spatial grid size of $M = 50 $ (c.f. eq.~(\ref{eq:Cheby})) and we fix the wall velocity $v_w = 0.1,$\footnote{A fixed wall velocity actually implies that the scalar equation of motion is not solved.
 Still, for a given scalar field profile, the friction is determined consistently, and the scalar damping term is extracted correctly.} to compute the $\eta^X_\phi$ in {\tt WallGo v.1.1.1}.

-For comparison with the results in Appendix~\ref{sec:PM}, we first compute the friction from the top quarks and the $W$ bosons with the same assumptions in the collision terms (which correspond to the assumptions made in \cite{Moore:1995si}).
-We include $2\rightarrow2$ diagrams, and keep only the terms contributing at leading-logarithmic order.
+We first compute the friction from the top quarks and the $W$ bosons with the following assumptions.
+We include $2\rightarrow2$ diagrams in the collisions, and keep only the terms contributing at leading-logarithmic order.
+For the top quark, we only include strong interactions in the collisions, and we therefore do not distinguish between the left-handed and right-handed tops.
 As commonly done in the literature, U(1) interactions are ignored, and the $W$ and $Z$ bosons are treated as a single species.
 The mass squared in the Boltzmann equation is taken as the vacuum mass only.
-Under these assumptions, we obtain
+These assumptions parallel the ones made in Appendix~\ref{sec:PM}, which enables a fair comparison between the different solution methods considered in this work.
+We obtain